 During 2022, planning work continued for developments on the Grangegorman campus, including the West Quad, which is the planned new home for the Faculty of Business that is currently located in Aungier Street.
-The FOCAS research facility will also be relocated to Grangegorman along with a planned new indoor sports buildina.
+The FOCAS research facility will also be relocated at the West Quad, along with a new indoor sports building.